 7. Vitamin D is also known as calciferol and comprises a group of fat soluble seco-sterols.
-The two major forms are vitamin $D_2$ (ergocalciferol) which is produced by UV irradiation of plant and fungal materials (Lips, 2006; Jäpelt and Jakobsen, 2013) and vitamin $D_3$ (cholecalciferol) which is synthesised in the skin when it is exposed to UV irradiation.
+The two major forms are vitamin D_2 (ergocalciferol) which is produced by UV irradiation of plant and fungal materials (Lips, 2006; Jäpelt and Jakobsen, 2013) and vitamin D_3 (cholecalciferol) which is synthesised in the skin when it is exposed to UV irradiation.
 The two forms of vitamin D vary only in their side chains and, while minor differences have been reported, this does not substantially affect their metabolism or biological efficacy (see Fig 1.).
+Vitamin D requires metabolic transformation before it becomes biologically active.